-The boy changing how money is made in Australia
+The boy changing how money is made

 A 13-year-old boy in Australia has changed how banknotes are made in the country.